azriel91/peace/doc/src/technical_concepts/commands/use_cases/state_apply.md

 > This is like `git commit` / `git push` / `git clean`, depending on your perspective.

-This kind of command applies the desired state over the current state.
+This kind of command applies the goal state over the current state.

 This generally requires what is saved in `states_saved.yaml` to match the newly discovered current state.